 Generating certificates is the most important step in creating your own custom admission controller.
 This allows the Kubernetes control plane to trust your web server.
 If the certificate is not trusted by Kubernetes the webhook calls will fail.
 I like to use Cloudflare's cfssl tool to gener[...]

-NOTE: The below blog are notes from a while ago on when I started messing with MicroVM's.
-These may work now, may not be understandable.
+NOTE: The below blog are notes from a while ago on when I started working with MicroVM's.
+When you are reading this the steps may work or not.
 I wanted to get these on internet to hopefully help someone else.
-I am still working on MicroVM's.
-My method has changed slightly and I do not use Firecracker now.
+While I am still learning about MicroVM's, my method has changed slightly and I do not use Firecracker now.

-They are good for situations where you need to run untrusted code and you need kernel isolation.
-They are ideal for running multiple secure workloads concurrently on a single machine.
-There are multiple platforms but this document will focus on Firecracker.
+They are good for situations where you need to run untrusted code and you want and need kernel isolation.
+MicroVM's are ideal for running multiple secure workloads concurrently on a single machine.
+There are multiple solutions but this document will focus on Firecracker.
 Built by AWS for their serverless services.

-You can either compile from source or download the latest release from the link below. https://github.com/firecracker-microvm/firecracker/releases/ Make it executable and copy to /usr/bin.
+You can either compile from source, or download the latest release from the link below. https://github.com/firecracker-microvm/firecracker/releases/

 curl -LOJ https://github.com/firecracker-microvm/firecracker/releases/download/v1.14.0/firecracker-v1.14.0